netdata/netdata/web/gui/custom/README.md

 ### Chart library

 Netdata supports a number of chart libraries.
-The default is Dygraph, but the standard dashboard also uses Gauge.js and EasyPieChart frequently to create overviews of essential metrics.

 The default chart library is `dygraph`, but you can set a different chart library per chart using `data-chart-library`:

 ```html
 <div data-netdata="unique.id"